 The Supreme Court Building, located at One First Street, NE, in Washington, DC, is the permanent home of the Court.
 Completed in 1935, the Building is open to the public Monday–Friday, 9 a.m. – 4:30 p.m. and is closed on weekends and federal holidays.

-BFront row, left to right: Associate Justice Stephen G. Breyer, Associate Justice Clarence Thomas, Chief Justice John G. Roberts, Jr., Associate Justice Ruth Bader Ginsburg, Associate Justice Samuel A. Alito.
-Back row: Associate Justice Neil M. Gorsuch, Associate Justice Sonia Sotomayor, Associate Justice Elena Kagan, Associate Justice Brett M. Kavanaugh.
+Chief Justice John G. Roberts, Associate Justice Stephen G. Breyer, Associate Justice Clarence Thomas, , Jr., Associate Justice Neil M. Gorsuch, Associate Justice Samuel A. Alito, Associate Justice Amy Coney Barrett, Associate Justice Sonia Sotomayor, Associate Justice Elena Kagan, Associate Justice Ketanji Brown Jackson, and Associate Justice Brett M. Kavanaugh.